mckinsey/vizro/vizro-ai/docs/pages/user-guides/dashboard-examples.md

     [VizroAIDashboardPage2]: ../../assets/user_guides/dashboard/dashboard1_page2.png

-### Exploring tips dataset
+### Exploring tips data

-In this example, we will work with [tips dataset](https://plotly.com/python-api-reference/generated/plotly.express.data.html#plotly.express.data.tips) where we will closely describe the position of components in the layout.
+In this example, we will work with [tips data](https://plotly.com/python-api-reference/generated/plotly.express.data.html#plotly.express.data.tips) where we will describe the position of components in the layout.